 - The surrounding area provides picnicking and room for kite flying and frisbee.

-The bite here is decent, but mostly small.
+The bite here is decent but mostly small.
 For bluegill and crappie, use a bobber and nightcrawler set-up and throw toward the reed lines.

-“I’ll throw a crank bait out there,” he pointed to a boat launch and a set of docks.
+“I’ll throw a crankbait out there,” he pointed to a boat launch and a set of docks.

 “Use a red crank or depending on the water clarity, maybe a chartreuse, and slow roll it.”

 These three locations give you the full experience.
-If you like nature, hiking, and fishing, I recommend you give all them try.
+If you like nature, hiking, and fishing, I recommend you give them all they try.
 Not up to the drive?
 Too far out of your way?
 Do a quick google search!
 There are plenty of locations that provide fantastic trails and fisheries.
 You won’t be disappointed.

 Bass – Deep Vgitation / stunningly beautiful hike